(Last updated Dec 2017)

 Affordable flight options:

-- Rainbow Airlines has only recently been launched, and it currently has flight connections between Harare and Victoria Falls (and regionally, Johannesburg).
+- Rainbow Airlines is a relatively new airline, and it currently has flight connections between Harare and Victoria Falls (and regionally, Johannesburg).
 You can see their flight schedule here.
 They occupy the middle ground between low-cost and charter airlines.
 Initial customer response to this airline has been positive.

 - Fastjet is a low-cost airline that connects Harare, Victoria Falls, and other regional locations.
 A good budget alternative that is much quicker than using the bus.